mattstratton/conducky/website/docs/user-guide/incident-states.md

 4. **State-based filtering** - Filtering incidents by current state
 5. **Assignment interface** - Assigning responders when moving to investigating state
 6. **Resolution documentation** - Required fields when marking incidents as resolved

+### Pins (Personal Shortcuts)

+- You can pin incidents in lists to keep them at the top.
+- Pins are personal (per user) and sync across your devices when signed in.
+- You can still work offline; pins also cache locally and resync when online.